Randy Brown (fighter)

-Randall Joseph Brown (born July 8, 1990) is a Jamaican-American professional mixed martial artist.
+Randall Joseph Brown (born July 8, 1990) is an American professional mixed martial artist.
 He currently competes in the Welterweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2014, he has formerly competed for Ring of Combat and became the Welterweight Ring of Combat Champion in 2015.

 Background

 Brown was born in Springfield, Massachusetts, to Jamaican parents, but moved to Spanish Town, Jamaica as a toddler with his mother as she was deported.
 His father is serving a triple-life sentence and has been incarcerated for most of Randy's life.
 Randy moved back to the United States at the age of 16 and attended Jamaica High School.
 He started boxing in 2005 before transitioning to mixed martial arts at the age of 19 and had six amateur fights before turning pro in 2014.
 Brown has a son.

 Mixed martial arts career

 Early career

 Brown began his professional fighting career in 2014, making his professional debut at Ring of Combat 48.
 Brown won the fight against Steve Tyrrell via submission in round one.
 He trains out of Budokan Martial Arts Academy, a Renzo Gracie BJJ affiliate.